GChristensen/enso-portable/readme.md

 2. Launch Visual Studio Developer Command Prompt *as Administrator*.
 3. Change the current directory to where you want to store the copy of the certificate file (appcert.cer).
-4. Execute the following commands to create a self-issued digital certificate:
+4. Execute the following command to create a self-issued digital certificate:

 `makecert -r -pe -n "CN=Application Certificate - For Use on This Machine Only" -ss PrivateCertStore appcert.cer`

+5. Import the certificate to the trusted root store with the following command:

 `certmgr.exe -add appcert.cer -s -r localMachine root`

-NOTE: if you are signing on a virtual machine, you also need to import there the certificate you created and installed on the real one by using the same `certmgr.exe` command as shown above (administrator elevation is required).
+NOTE: if you are signing on a virtual machine, you also need to import the certificate you have created to the real machine.
+If you have no Visual Studio installed, launch the Certificate Manager (certmgr.msc), open and select `Trusted Root Certificate Authorities/Certificates`, and choose Actions -> All Tasks -> Import... menu item.

-5. Issue the following command to sign the Python binary:
+6. Issue the command below to sign the Python binary:

 `SignTool sign /v /s PrivateCertStore /n "Application Certificate - For Use on This Machine Only" "C:\Program Files\Enso\python\pythonu.exe"`